All Episodes

 Hello humans, hello humans.

-And in a minute, the dogs are going to go crazy barking because we're gonna have some humans here to haul off a lot of tree debris.
+In a minute, the dogs are going to go crazy barking because we're going to have some humans here to haul off a lot of tree debris.

 I'm using AI, so it's a little bit wonky.